AlexRazor1337/awesome-mta-sa/README.md

 ## Contributing

 To add any resource just create pull request.
-It must be hosted on GitHub or GitLab.
+It should be opensource or at least free.

 ## Contents